 Oyster Harbor is a private community, that exists as a special tax district in Anne Arundel County, Maryland.
 Most community maintenance expenses are paid for via your property taxes.

-Oyster Harbor’s 350 homes comprise one of the most vibrant and active communities in the Chesapeake bay western tidal water area.
+Oyster Harbor’s 381 homes comprise one of the most vibrant and active communities in the Chesapeake Bay western tidal water area.
 No other community extends out into the Chesapeake Bay, yet boasts fully sheltered harbors and creeks for kayaking and water sports.

-Most forms and information sharing is online for easy access.
+Most Sign-up forms and information sharing are online for easy access.
 Some of the more common webforms are:

 - New Resident (or tenant) sign-up for mailing and email list (We do not publicly post this directory)